Dimension Data: Acquisitions and subsidiaries

 Dimension Data's current subsidiaries include AccessKenya Group, AlwaysOn, ContinuitySA, e2y Commerce, Earthwave, Euricom, Internet Solutions, JQ Network, Merchants, Nexus IS, Oakton, Plessey, Security Assessment, SQL Services, Training Partners and Viiew.
 Some of its early acquisitions included Australian companies, ComTech and Internet Solutions, in 1996.
 Merchants and Datacraft were acquired a year later.
 In 2000, the company purchased Plessey in a joint venture with WorldWide African Investment Holdings.
 SQL Services was acquired in 2008.

 After Nippon Telegraph and Telephone purchased the company in 2010, Dimension Data began adding more subsidiaries to the fold.
-These include e2y Commerce, an award-winning digital experience, commerce and marketplace consultancy for SAP CX (Hybris) and Mirakl, Earthwave, an information and communications technology specialist based in Australia and cosuses on cybersecurity under the umbrella of Dimension Data in 2013, AccessKenya, and Nexus IS in 2014.
+These include e2y Commerce, a digital experience, commerce and marketplace consultancy for SAP CX (Hybris) and Mirakl, Earthwave, an information and communications technology specialist based in Australia and courses on cybersecurity under the umbrella of Dimension Data in 2013, AccessKenya, and Nexus IS in 2014.
 The Nexus acquisition nearly doubled Dimension Data's presence in the United States.

 Other Dimension Data subsidiaries, like AlwaysOn and ContinuitySA, were first acquired by fellow subsidiary, Internet Solutions.